-There are currently two student subunits of OCAFS.
-One based out of the University of Toledo and the other based out of the Ohio State University.
+There are currently three student subunits of OCAFS representing the University of Toledo, The Ohio State University, and Bowling Green State University.

 The University of Toledo Student Subunit of Ohio Chapter of the American Fisheries Society is an academic organization for students sharing common interests in fisheries biology, ecology, and management.
 The Subunit strives to assist students in their professional development by providing hands-on experience in field research and opportunities to interact with professionals, peers, and the public.
 In addition this Subunit serves as a student representation of the Ohio Chapter of the American Fisheries Society.
 Check out all of the great things this subunit has been up to this year in their Fall Activity Report and learn more about the Toledo subunit at the Rocket Subunit website.